 Ubud Kecak Fire Dance at Pura Dalem Taman Kaja – Night Activity

 While in Bali a must activity is going to a Kecak Fire Dance performance.
 After skipping this activity in Uluwatu we decided to attend the Ubud Kecak Dance which is set up in a beautiful temple.

 The Kecak Dance is an artistic take on a mythological Hindu story and was about Rama and how he managed to defeat another mighty power.
 The performance is accompanied by a chorus of only man with the highlight and most pervasive verse being “cak cak cak”.

 The story isn’t so easy to follow but still very interesting to see.
 Going through the flyer provided is a must if you want to better understand what is happening during each scene.
 The dance ends with burning coconut skins and a dance in the scorching ashes is performed.

 Tickets cost 100k IDR (7USD) per person and the performance is held every Monday and Saturday at 7:30 pm.
-Best to arrive some time before the start of the show in order to reserve a seat preferably facing the performance.
-It seems that tickets are sold in access of the seats available.
+Best to arrive sometime before the start of the show in order to reserve a seat preferably facing the performance.
+It seems that tickets are sold in access to the seats available.

 Day 2 – Things To Do to the East and South of Ubud’s centre

 Kanto Lampo is different from the other falls in Ubud as it is tiered with water falling down onto stepped rock formations.
 It is one of our favourite as the water temperature was perfect and staying under the fall is a kind of natural massage.